 When do I need to find a new agent?

 The choice of if and when to seek representation is up to you.
 At some point you may decide to seek new or additional representation, which can be a lawyer, manager, or an agent who is franchised by the WGA.

-If you are interested in finding a manager and/or attorney, ask your fellow writers about their experiences and for recommendations.
-If you get an offer and are having trouble finding a new attorney to negotiate the deal you can also contact the Guild.
-If you need an attorney to review a deal memo or contract, the Guild can provide that service: contact WGAE Signatories Manager – Contracts and Agency Rochelle Rubin at firstname.lastname@example.org.
+If you are interested in finding a manager and/or attorney, ask your fellow writers about their experiences and for recommendations, or contact the WGAE Contracts Department If you get a job offer and are having trouble finding a new attorney to negotiate the deal you can also contact the Guild.
+If you need an attorney to review a deal memo or contract, the Guild can provide that service: contact the WGAE Contracts Department.